johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

 * Next to your TJBot, there will be a postcard / Post-IT with the IP Address of your TJBot.
 * Enter **`http://<your TJBot IP address>:1880`**
 * Node-RED will load and you can proceed with the rest of the workshop.
+* Add the following nodes to the Node-RED palette - *node-red-contrib-micropi*, *node-red-node-pi-gpiod*, *node-red-contrib-speakerpi*

 ## IBM Cloud Account
 * If you do not yet have an IBM Cloud account, please create one now.